How To Paint Faux Terracotta Pumpkins

 Inspiration: The original terracotta Pottery Barn Jack-o’-lanterns

 The entire process is the same painting technique that I used a couple of years ago for painting ornaments with baking soda paint.
 I also painted chalk-paint pumpkins in 2013 (shared them again in last week’s post too) in a similar color and finish.
-I recently received a comment on Instagram after sharing today’s pumpkins in my porch reveal and it really struck a nerve.
+Recently I received a comment on Instagram after sharing today’s pumpkins in my porch reveal and it really struck a nerve.
 I have to share it:

 So let me say… just because you saw this painting idea two years ago doesn’t mean it was that influencer’s original idea either.
 That’s just when you saw it first.
 Like I said up there I’ve been doing similar things for years.
 Nothing is new anymore.
 Some people straight out copy from others which to me is mostly what the TikTok influencers do.
 I mean Gigi Hadid certainly didn’t invent the spicey vodka sauce for pasta even though my daughter might insist she did. (insert eye roll).